 However, the lender's rights under such MAC provisions are limited by law and such provisions could be invalidated in court if not objectively justified.
 In particular, MAC provisions cannot be enforced due to the occurrence of a crisis per se and their enforceability should be assessed on a case-by-case basis.
 A specific-case-based approach is usually applied requiring that the relevant forum considers, inter alia, the direct effect of the crisis to the borrower's position, contingency measures adopted by the borrower, and the degree of care exercised by the parties to the loan relationship.

-No specific statutory ‘force majeure’ provisions exist and are typically not contractually foreseen that would entitle a borrower to prevent a MAC termination by a lender in case of a crisis.
+No specific statutory ‘force majeure’ provisions exist and are typically not contractually foreseen that would entitle a borrower to prevent a MAC termination by a lender in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.